Income inequality

 Income is equivalised net disposable income before housing costs.
 This measure estimates income from all sources (including earnings, benefits, tax credits, pensions, and investments) after deductions for income tax, national insurance contributions, council tax, pension contributions and maintenance payments but before deductions for housing costs such as rent and/or mortgage payments.
 The data will be adjusted for inflation and presented in the most recent year's prices.

 Deciles are created by ranking all individuals in private households by their equivalised incomes, then splitting them into ten evenly sized groups.
 The total equivalised income of the highest decile is summed and divided by the sum total of the income of the lowest four deciles, to arrive at the “Palma” ratio: the ratio of income to the top 10% of households compared to the bottom 40%.
-This is expressed as a percentage, i.e. a Palma ratio of 112% means that the top decile has 12% more income than the bottom four deciles combined.
+This is expressed as a percentage, i.e. a Palma ratio of 112% means that people in the top decile have 12% more income than those in the bottom four deciles combined.

 Criteria for Change: